 Leasing a car is ideal if you need a new vehicle every four years or less.
 The cost of maintaining a lease is much less than purchasing new cars at the same rate.

-Many Canadians lease cars because the monthly payment is lower on leased cars than for purchasing a car.
-Additionally, if the car is used for business, the payments are eligible to be deducted for tax purposes.
-A warranty on a leased car stays valid for the entire length of the lease, instead of just based upon the number of kilometers on a vehicle.
+Many Canadians also lease cars because the monthly payment is lower on leased cars than ones bought outright.
+Plus, the warranty on a leased car stays valid for the entire length of the lease, instead of being based on the number of kilometers driven.